Completeness of closed Kleinian flat Pseudo-Riemannian Manifolds of Signature (2,2): Introduction

+In this proposition, the existence of an element in~$\operatorname{Gr}_{p}(\mathbb{R}^d)$ which is non-contracted by~$L(\mathsf{H})$ suggests that~$n - p \geq \disc(L(\mathsf{H}))$, where~$\disc(L(\mathsf{H}))$ is the disompacity of~$L(\mathsf{H})$ in the sense of Carrière \cite{carriere1989autour}.
+In Carrière's paper, the assumption of \emph{discompacity 1} is necessary.
+Proposition~\ref{mainprop} says that, by adding a transversality assumption, we can relax this condition and get an intermediate structural result for groups of potentially higher dicsompacity.
+It generalizes a result of Tholozan \cite[Proposition~2.4]{tholozan2015completude}, where the statement is proved in the case where~$L(\mathsf{H})$ is contained in~$\mathrm{U}(n,1)$ and~$\mathcal{F}$ is the set of a complex hyperplanes.

-This proposition generalizes a result of Tholozan \cite[Proposition~2.4]{tholozan2015completude}, where the statement is proved in the case~$G=\mathrm{U}(n,1)$ and~$\mathcal{F}$ is the orbit of a complex hyperplane.
-In our case, the set of isotropic planes in~$\mathbb{R}^{2,2}$ has two connected components, each of which is an orbit under the identity component~$\SO_0(2,2)$; moreover, the elements of each orbit are pairwise transverse (see Proposition \ref{isotropic_plane}).
+In our case, the set of isotropic planes in~$\mathbb{R}^{2,2}$ has two connected components, each of which is an orbit under the identity component~$\SO_0(2,2)$; moreover, the elements of each orbit are pairwise \emph{transverse} (see Proposition \ref{isotropic_plane}), meaning that if $x,y$ are two distinct isotropic planes in the orbit, then $x+y=\mathbb{R}^4$, i.e. they satisfy the second condition of Proposition~\ref{mainprop}.
 Let us briefly explain this well known fact.
 Write~$\mathbb{R}^{2,2}=\mathbb{R}^2\oplus \mathbb{R}^2$, endowed with the nondegenerate quadratic form of signature~$(2,2)$ given by~$g\oplus(-g)$, where~$g$ is the standard Euclidean metric.
 The graph of any linear isometry~$A\in O(2)$ is a totally isotropic plane in~$\mathbb{R}^{2,2}$.
 One can show that the set of isotropic planes in~$\mathbb{R}^{2,2}$ is exactly~$O(2)$; in particular, it has two connected components.
 The key observation is that if~$A,B\in \SO(2)$ are distinct elements, then their graphs intersect only at~$0\in \mathbb{R}^{2,2}$ and so they are transverse.
 Indeed, their intersection coincides with the set of fixed vectors of~$AB^{-1}$, and a nontrivial element of~$\SO(2)$ has no nonzero fixed vectors.
-This property no longer holds in~$\SO(n)$ for~$n>2$, and it is precisely at this point that the signature~$(2,2)$ plays a crucial role.
-Nevertheless, we believe that Proposition~\ref{mainprop} is of independent interest and may apply in other settings, which deserve further investigation.
-For instance, one may consider the case where~$G=\SO(4,\mathbb{C})$, as well as the case where~$G$ is a rank-one irreducible simple Lie subgroup of~$\SL_d(\mathbb{R})$.
-These cases are part of an ongoing project of the three authors.
+This property no longer holds in~$\SO(d)$ for~$d>2$, and it is precisely at this point that the signature~$(2,2)$ plays a crucial role.